Frank Marsh (politician): Biography

 Frank Marsh was born in Norfolk, Nebraska on April 27, 1924.
 He served in the United States Army in World War II.
-Marsh received his bachelor's degree from University of Nebraska–Lincoln and was a contractor who also taught in the Lincoln Public School system.
+Marsh received his bachelor's degree from University of Nebraska and was a contractor who also taught in the Lincoln Public School system.

 Marsh's father, Frank Marsh Sr. (1881–1951), served twice as Secretary of State of Nebraska (1927–1933; 1941–1951).
 The younger Marsh was elected to the same office in late 1952 and served in that position for eighteen years.
 In November 1970, Marsh was elected Lieutenant Governor of Nebraska, taking office in 1971 and serving until 1975 under Democratic Governor J. James Exon.
 Afterwards, he served twice as Nebraska State Treasurer: from 1975 until his resignation in 1981 (to become state director of the U.S. Farmers Home Administration) and again from 1987 to 1991.

-Later that year, Marsh was convicted of misdemeanor charges for making personal, long-distance telephone calls with government phones.
+In 1991, Marsh was convicted of misdemeanor charges for making personal, long-distance telephone calls with government phones.
 In 1990, he was defeated by Dawn E. Rockey.

 He married Shirley McVicker in 1943, who served in the Nebraska Legislature.
 Marsh died in Lincoln on March 10, 2001.
 Frank Marsh had six children and nine grandchildren.